meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

     L1d and L1i).
 *   A unified L2 cache of 256 to 512 KiB for each core.
 *   Often a unified L3 cache of 2 to 16 MiB shared between all cores.
 *   One or more TLBs per core.
-They cache virtual-to-physical address associations of memory pages.[^tangential]
+These cache virtual-to-physical address associations of memory pages.[^tangential]

 [^tangential]: You don't need to know what that means to understand the rest of this post.